tawi1/DotsTrafficCity/docs/source/customRuntimeSegmentDemo.rst

 Best Practices
 --------------

+* **Use Custom Data Sources**: Feel free to replace the sample's scene road references with your own custom runtime data structures or procedural algorithms.
 * **Use Object Pooling**: Always use ``RuntimeGenerationPool.Instance.PopSegment()`` and ``PopTrafficNode()`` instead of instantiating new objects directly to prevent GC spikes during runtime generation.
 * **Recycle Removed Segments**: When tearing down chunks or removing road segments, return them to the pool using ``runtimeGenerationPool.RecycleSegment(segment)``.
 * **Pre-allocate with Warmup**: Call ``RuntimeGenerationUtils.Warmup()`` during game startup or scene loading to ensure zero-allocation performance when constructing road networks dynamically.